 • There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
-The practice carried out fire drills and had health and safety and fire risk assessments in place.
-Where actions were identified plans were in place to resolve these, although some actions were overdue completion.
-We saw that all staff were required to complete health and safety and fire safety training.
-Our review of records showed that most staff had not completed the training.
-A programme was in place to ensure all staff completed the training by March 2016 and an external trainer was booked to complete part of this on 18 March 2016.
+The practice had up to date health and safety and fire risk assessments and carried out regular fire drills.
 All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health
+The practice had a Legionella risk assessment in place (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
+Where risks were identified the practice responded by completing all the necessary actions and maintained records to demonstrate this.
+Regular water temperature checks were completed; however we found that some hot water temperatures were above the required level.

-- (COSHH) and Legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-For these assessments, where risks were identified the practice responded by completing all the necessary actions and maintained records to demonstrate this. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a system in place across all the different staffing groups to ensure that enough staff were on duty.